 At McKinley Apartments, we get that the kitchen counter often has to serve a much larger purpose than being a place to prepare and present food.
 In many homes, it’s the depository for everything that builds up in pockets, purses, and backpacks, as well as a spot to put your mail.
 It’s where we drop the items we want close at hand, the first place we look when searching for where we left our keys, wallets, cell phones, and receipts.

-The key is to tackle the problem head-on with targeted strategies for organizing your small kitchen and reclaiming your counter space.
-Let’s look at some easy and inexpensive (or free) options for managing small kitchen counter space.
+The key is to tackle the problem head-on with some targeted strategies for organizing your small kitchen and reclaiming your counter space.
+Let’s have a look at some easy and inexpensive (or free) options for how to organize small kitchen counter space.

 Small Kitchen Counter Organization Tips